nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 - Idempotent operation (safe to call multiple times)
 - No request body required
 - No response body returned
+- Frontend shows confirmation dialog before execution
+- All task operations disabled during deletion

+**UI Features:**
+- "🗑️ Delete All Tasks" button appears when tasks exist
+- Confirmation dialog: "Are you sure you want to delete ALL tasks?
+This action cannot be undone."
+- Button shows loading state: "Deleting All..."
+- All task items disabled during bulk delete
+- Immediate UI update after deletion
+- Optimistic update with rollback on error

 ### GET /health
 Returns the health status of the backend.